 Our response to the coronavirus is to seek new ways of being church, supporting our members and our community with online and printed resources.
 We are sad that we can't physically meet together at the moment, and our churches remain closed for the present time, but we pray we might still be a radical community of faith, joined together by God's Spirit in worship, love and service.

-We are streaming a weekly live worship service on our Facebook pages for Settle, Ingleton and Bentham at 10:30am.
-It is then uploaded to YouTube to watch at your convenience.
+We are continuing to stream a weekly live worship service on our Facebook pages for Settle, Ingleton and Bentham at 10:30am.
+The service is then available on YouTube to watch at your convenience.

 The service is also available on a CD which will be posted out after the service.
 The latest information on services, churches and reflections is available on the church Facebook pages.

 Regular video reflections and worship services are also uploaded on to the IMC Youtube channel.
 If you would prefer to receive these resources by text or email, please let Revd.
 Tim know.
 Past services from St John's can be accessed on www.soundcloud.com/settlemethodist.